Codes Dictionary

 gwlan (+) land underlying dwellings

-gwbus (+) national business and other non-financial assets
+gwbus (+) government business and other non-financial assets

 gwagr (+) agricultural land